escotoj/ReactionApp/README.md

 ### USER ROUTES

-- addFriend `untested but worked on`
+- addFriend `WORKS route saved` - `/users/6484d5e326cedc48ec284240/friends` - `two friends added to one user and one deleted to test `
 - removeFriend `untested but worked on`

 ## DONE